What is Active Transportation?

 Fresno-Clovis Metropolitan Area Class IV Bikeway Feasibility Study – Power Point Presentation

-Bikeway Maps: Fresno COG staff updates this map once a year
+2018 Fresno / Clovis Bike Map: Fresno COG staff updates this map once every 2 years

 Hard copies are provided by request.
 They are printed on tear-proof, water-proof paper for durability.
 Contact us for free copies, or pick some up at one of these local Fresno County bike or sports stores: